Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/GQF.rst

 In this example, the week of 11 to 18 May 2015 is again modelled but the “Sensible” and “Wastewater” checkboxes are un-ticked.
-This means the modelled QF will contain only latent heat.
+This means the modelled Q\ :sub:`F` will contain only latent heat.
 The resulting time series in area 5448 is shown below:

       .. figure:: /images/525px-Gqf_timeseries_holiday_nosensible.png
+            :align: center

             Time series with only latent and wastewater contributions included, and extra public holiday on May 13

 The emissions are far lower than those in Tutorial 2a, showing how